Looking for the details on how to apply for an OCI card in the UK?

-- Submit the application form, required documents and OCI fees to the VFS centre
+- Submit the application form, required documents and OCI application fees to the VFS centre

 - Wait for application status online to update to “Processed” (takes 6-8 weeks as advised by VFS)

-- Visit the VFS centre with the status (printout) and submit original foreign (British) passport
+- Visit the VFS centre with the status (printout) and submit the original foreign (British) passport

 - British passport will be returned in minimum 7-10 working days (as advised by VFS) with your brand new OCI card and the originals

-Now, let’s look at the procedure in detail.
+Now, let’s look at the process in detail.